mblayman/feedm/README.md

 Hacking
 -------

-Node.js is used to help run the development tools and assumed to be installed.
+Node.js and Ruby are used to help run the development tools and are assumed to be installed.